Skip to main content

 Reviewing fixes with diff view

-When you select Fix Issues, SGCode attempts to resolve the detected errors and opens a diff view showing the original code on the left and the proposed changes on the right.
+When you select Fix all issues, SGCode attempts to resolve the detected errors and opens a diff view showing the original code on the left and the proposed changes on the right.
 A file counter shows how many files were affected (for example, FILE 1 OF 1).

 Reviewing fixes with diff view